lablup/backend.ai-docs-webui/docs/trouble_shooting/trouble_shooting.rst

 using SFTP.
 If you need to refresh the page, we recommend using the Ctrl-R shortcut.

-Also, if the Console App is closed and restarted, the SFTP service is not automatically initiated for the existing compute session.
+If the Console App is closed and restarted, the SFTP service is not automatically initiated for the existing compute session.
 You must explicitly start the SSH/SFTP service in the desired container to establish the SFTP connection.

-Inconsistency between allocated and actually using resources
+Inconsistency between the resources allocated to the session and the resources used by the session
 ------------------------------------------------------------

 .. note::
    This feature is only available for superadmins.

-Occasionally, unstable network connection and container management issues by the docker daemon may cause incorrect display of allocated resources.
+Occasionally, unstable network connection or container management issues by the docker daemon may cause mismatch between the resources allocated to the session and dispaly of the resources used by the session.
 If this problem occurs, you can go to the Maintenance page and click the RECALCULATE USAGE button to manually correct it.

 Image is not displayed after it is pushed to a docker registry